jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Running Tests/task.md

 will be fast.
 When you’re at a point where it makes sense to check the results of the `ignored` tests and you have time to wait for the results, you can run `cargo test -- --ignored` instead.

+_You can refer to the following chapter in the Rust Programming Language Book: [Controlling How Tests Are Run](https://doc.rust-lang.org/stable/book/ch11-02-running-tests.html)_